What do the different levels on the “Allergy Scale” mean?

 With all of the puppies for sale across the country, why should you buy your new family member from Your New Puppy?

-We start with the best breeding stock that carry the traits we want to breed for.
+We start with adult dogs that carry the traits and personality that we want to see in our puppies.
 This does not necessarily mean “championship bloodlines”.
-We breed for family pets with good temperaments and excellent dispositions.
+We provide family pets with good temperaments and excellent dispositions.
 Personality is what makes a puppy a good fit for your family.
-And this may be a pure-breed or a cross-breed puppy.
+This may be a pure or designer mix puppy.
 We do not feel that “show quality” puppies necessarily mean a better puppy.

 After they are weaned from their mother we have an observation period, this is unique to Your New Puppy.
 This time period is 1 week long and is done here at the house in their own special building.
 During this time I will split the litters into cages of 2 or 3 to a cage and work directly with each and every pup.
 I am getting to know and developing their social personalities and also keeping a close watch on their health.
 We monitor their food and water consumption and also monitor their stools for any signs of unhealthiness.